 Once you are empowered with this information, you can find a practitioner such as myself who can help you navigate this genetic information, provide relevant dietary and lifestyle advice, and supplements to deal with any consequences of having this gene variation.

 ** all wheat products are unfortunately fortified with folic acid.
-You can read more about it in another (future) blog post
+You can read more about why we should eliminate wheat in another blog post